fillypenascimento/trainingQuestions/README.md

 # trainingQuestions
-A repository for trainig the questions that can appear in job interviews.
+A repository for training the questions that can appear in job interviews.